Morning Meditation to Start Your Day | How to Begin a Morning Practice

 FAQ 1: How is the Gassho app different from others?

-Real Results: I personally noticed that nighttime use eased my anxiety and helped me fall asleep, while morning use gave me calm focus for the day.
-Other users reported, “Just listening helped me fall asleep naturally” and “Even a few minutes in the morning resets my mind.”
+Real Results: I noticed nighttime use eased anxiety and helped me fall asleep, while morning use gave me calm focus.
+Others say, “Just listening helped me sleep naturally” and “A few minutes resets my mind.”

 Takeaway: Gassho delivers a uniquely calming experience through voice and silence, not just background music.